-When faced with challenges church jargon doesn’t sound so comforting.
-We’ve all heard: you have what you say, what’s your confession, don’t confess that over yourself, etc. Well, confession took on a whole new meaning for us when we found ourselves desperate for God.
+Do you have a family confession?
+When faced with challenges church jargon doesn’t sound very comforting.
+We’ve all heard these responses; you have what you say, don’t confess that over yourself, etc. Well, the word “confession” took on a whole new meaning for us when we found ourselves desperate for God.

 We needed to learn to trust God in those areas and not in our own ability, as our own ability had already proved us wrong.

-As we were paying our bills online we realized one of our bills had a balance due that was $50 less than the bill we actually had.
+As we were paying our bills online, we realized one of our bills had a balance due that was $50 less than the bill we had in our hand.
 That was God supernaturally providing the difference of what we needed.
-We saw dozens of things like this over the last 8 years.
+To be honest, we saw dozens of things like this over the last 13 years.

-In fact, this just happened to us again last week.
-There was a medical bill that came in and when we did our part to call and find out how to go about scheduling a payment plan, the customer service representative told us to disregard the bill.
+In fact, shortly after that incident, there was a medical bill that came in and when we called to inquire about scheduling a payment plan, the representative told us to disregard the bill.
 She went on to say that whatever the insurance company doesn’t pay they were going to write it off.

 Do you have a family confession?
 If not, we would encourage you to consider writing one down and share it with your children.
 It would also be a great idea to share it with someone you trust that would hold you accountable.

 ~André and Timberley Gray